SkylineCommunications/dataminer-docs-connectors/connector/doc/Verizon_DSM_SO.md

   1. Right-click anywhere within the table.
   1. Select **Clear Table** in the context menu.

-- Updating the table: Click the update button at the bottom of the table to update it with the latest information from Profile Manager.
+- Updating the table: Click the update button at the bottom of the table to update it with the latest information from EPM VSAT Subscriber Manager.

 ### Sat Subscribers